dineubr/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-tutorial-single-subnet.md

    | **Interval**  | The amount of time between probe attempts in seconds |5 |
    | **Unhealthy threshold** | The number of consecutive probe failures that must occur for a virtual machine to be considered unhealthy  | 2 |

+>[!NOTE]
+> The **Probe port** should be *any unused port* available.
+Please **do not use** the same port configured for SQL Server (in this tutorial, the port chosen to be configured for SQL Server - i.e the default 1433 - should not be considered for the probe port).

 1. Select **OK** to set the health probe.

 ### Set the load balancing rules